mimbres/neural-audio-fp/README.md

    `db`  and `query` generation.
 The default is `unseen_icassp`, which uses a
     pre-defined test set.
   - It is possilbe to generate only the `db` and `query` pairs by `--skip_dummy` option.
-This is frequently used option to avoid overwriting the most time-consuming `dummy_db` fingerprints in every experiments.
+This is a frequently used option to avoid overwriting the most time-consuming `dummy_db` fingerprints in every experiment.
   - It is also possilbe to generate embeddings (or fingreprints) from your custom source.